NittayaphonS/smart-finance-assistant/diary.md

 Reflection:
 This improvement made the connection test more reliable.
 I learned that good debugging is not only about fixing the external problem, but also about making the program report failures more clearly.

+Week 8 – Debugging hands-on-ai connection

+Context:
+I was testing the hands-on-ai connection for my Smart Finance Assistant project.

+Problem:
+The AI server still returned a connection error after two attempts.

+AI Interaction:
+I used AI to understand why the previous connection test was misleading and how to improve the validation logic.

+Decision:
+I updated the code so it checks whether the returned response contains an error message.
+This made the output more accurate.

+Reflection:
+I learned that fixing code does not always mean fixing the external service.
+In this case, my code became better at detecting the problem, even though the server connection issue still remained.
+This helped me understand the difference between a coding issue and an external system issue.